Latin Mass Society of England and Wales: History

 At an audience of October 29, 1971, Cardinal Heenan had told the Pope of the discomfort of groups of converts and of elderly people who wanted to be able to celebrate Mass according to the old rite on special occasions.
 The next day the Pope wrote to Father Bugnini in his own hand: "...
 I think, in agreement with the Cardinal Archbishop, that a favourable answer, cast in the proper formulas, should be given to the first request, and to the second as well, wherever special circumstances justify the concession.
 The Cardinal who is making the petition deserves every respect and confidence."

 This was the first explicit confirmation that the older books could continue in use, not only by older priests celebrating in private, but for the benefit of the lay faithful; however, it applied only to England and Wales.
 Under this and later indults the society was the principal body negotiating with bishops for Masses to be celebrated, making practical arrangements for these celebrations, and keeping Catholics attached to the older form of the liturgy informed about them.

 In 1984 Pope John Paul II granted an indult to every bishop in the world allowing the celebration of the Mass according to the Roman Missal of 1962.
 He reiterated this permission in 1988 in the motu proprio, Ecclesia Dei.
 In 2007 Pope Benedict XVI's motu proprio, Summorum Pontificum, ruled that explicit permission from local bishops was not necessary for a priest's celebration of the 1962 books, and coined the term "the Extraordinary Form" for these celebrations.
 This decision was reverted by Pope Francis in 2021 through the motu proprio, Traditionis custodes, which stated that the celebration of the Tridentine Mass was to be subjected to the permission of the local bishop.
 These restrictions to the celebration of the Latin Mass led to an increase in membership in the Latin Mass Society.

 Activities

 Throughout its history, the Latin Mass Society has facilitated and advertised Extraordinary Form Masses all over England and Wales.
-Additionally, it has also arranged numerous pilgrimages to shrines in England and Wales and furthermore overseas.
+It has also arranged numerous pilgrimages to shrines in England and Wales and also overseas.
 It usually holds two special Masses a year in Westminster Cathedral: one for its annual general meeting in the spring or summer and another for its annual requiem in November.

 In anticipation of the promulgation of Pope Benedict XVI's motu proprio, Summorum Pontificum in 2007, the Society organised its first residential training conferences for priests wanting to learn to celebrate the Extraordinary Form; these have continued at least annually since then in a variety of locations.

 Since 2012 the society has organised a biennial one-day conference in London with lay and clerical speakers.

 The society publishes a quarterly magazine, Mass of Ages.